balcsida/gsearch-elasticsearch-adapter/README.md

 # Liferay GSearch Elasticsearch Adapter

+*Notice: This is for DXP 7.0 and Elasticsearch 2 series only*

 This is a customized Liferay Elasticsearch Adapter for the GSearch project.
 For details please see the GSearch project page at https://github.com/peerkar/liferay-gsearch.

 Please see repo tags for specific adapter base versions.